refinedev/refine/documentation/blog/2023-07-24-refine-primereact-dashboard.md

 </details>

-In the code above, we created a `ChartView` component that renders a tab view with three charts.
-It uses the [`Chart`](https://primereact.org/chart/) component from PrimeReact to render the charts.
+In the code above, we created a `<ChartView>` component that renders a tab view with three charts.
+It uses the [`<Chart>`](https://primereact.org/chart/) component from PrimeReact to render the charts.

-Let's import the `ChartView` component in `src/pages/dashboard/index.tsx` and pass the necessary props to render the charts.
+Let's import the `<ChartView>` component in `src/pages/dashboard/index.tsx` and pass the necessary props to render the charts.
 At this point, we'll use same endpoints that we used for the KPI cards.
 So there is no need to fetch the data again.
-We'll pass the data that we fetched previously to the `ChartView` component.
+We'll pass the data that we fetched previously to the `<ChartView>` component.

-You can simply copy the highlighted code below and paste it into the `src/pages/dashboard/index.tsx` file.
+You can simply copy-paste the highlighted code below into the `src/pages/dashboard/index.tsx` file.

 <details>

-<summary>Show `Dashboard` component</summary>
+<summary>Show Dashboard component</summary>

 ```tsx title="src/pages/dashboard/index.tsx"
 import React from "react";